Introduction

 1. Scan existing definitions and data

-As a first step of the CWDI, we will conduct a comprehensive landscape scan.
-Some activities will include
+As a first step of the CWDI, a comprehensive landscape scan was conducted.
+Activities included

 - Evaluating existing cybersecurity workforce definitions (598 KB)